Dan-k391/Pseudo2Wasm/README.md

 6. Runtime

 Notice that the Semantic Analysis and IR Generation are done at the same time.
-(Both in the codegenerating section)
+(Both in the codegenerating section) The semantic analysis is very basic and currently only has type check and validation(like those stuff).

 ### RoadMap
 - [x] OUTPUT